Convention Services and Policies

 Each morning during the Convention, a listing of session changes and/or cancellations, as well as daily activities and meetings, will be available for attendees at the Information Booths and other key locations.

-A first aid room will be located at the Convention Center should a situation arise in which an attendee needs medical assistance.
-Please check back for updates on the specific location.
+A first aid room is available at the Convention Center during the following hours should a situation arise in which an attendee needs medical assistance.

 Representatives from ASHA's housing company will be available during registration hours to assist you should any issues arise with your hotel reservations.

-The Information Booths are available for your questions and answers about the ASHA Convention.
-Hours of operation will be posted later this year.
+Staff at the Information Booths are available for your questions and answers about the ASHA Convention.
+They will be open during registration hours.

 Internet and Wi-Fi

 Internet access is not available for presenters in the session rooms.
 Wired internet access provided by ASHA is available in the Cyber Cafe during Exhibit Hall hours.
-Many of the ASHA hotels have high-speed Internet available for Convention attendees to use (fees may apply).
+Most of the ASHA hotels have complimentary high-speed Internet available in ASHA guest rooms (please inquire with your hotel about availability).

 Please see Personal Consideration Room below.